sharifalzaber/ClinVerdict-Physician-Curated-Clinical-AI-Evals-Suite/README.md

-# ClinVerdict: Physician-Curated Clinical AI Evaluation Suite
+# ClinVerdict: Physician-Curated Clinical AI Evals Suite

-Physician-curated clinical AI evaluation suite designed to identify safety-critical failure modes in healthcare AI workflows.
-Initial focus: medical scribes, with planned expansion to broader clinical AI use cases.
+Physician-curated adversarial evaluation suite designed to expose safety-critical failure modes in healthcare AI pipelines.
+Initial focus: ambient medical scribe agents, with planned expansion to broader clinical AI use cases.

 ## 👨‍⚕️ Executive Overview
 Standard automated natural language processing (NLP) evaluation metrics routinely fail to detect catastrophic clinical documentation errors.
 ClinVerdict is an adversarial evaluation suite developed from a specialized clinical perspective to isolate safety-critical failure modes in healthcare AI workflows prior to production deployment.

-Instead of relying solely on uncalibrated benchmark metrics, this suite demonstrates a practical, multi-layer evaluation workflow applied to a baseline ambient Electronic Health Record (EHR) scribe pipeline.
+Instead of relying solely on automated benchmark metrics, this suite demonstrates a practical, multi-layer evaluation workflow applied to a baseline ambient Electronic Health Record (EHR) scribe pipeline.

 ### 💡 The Core Differentiator
+ClinVerdict was independently designed, built, and evaluated by a practicing physician — from agent architecture and pipeline instrumentation to adversarial case curation and clinical meta-evaluation.<br>

 While AI engineers can build automated LLM judges, they lack the clinical intuition to isolate hidden medical liabilities.
 The value of ClinVerdict lies in **physician-led adversarial case selection**.
 By auditing large datasets, a small set of clinically deceptive, high-variance, and high-acuity encounters were isolated as a "Golden Test Case Suite" to expose exactly where automated AI validation gates collapse.

-ClinVerdict was independently designed, built, and evaluated by a practicing physician — from agent architecture and pipeline instrumentation to adversarial case curation and clinical meta-evaluation."

 ---
 ## 🎯 Golden Suite Curation Criteria